wkomal9698/devTinder/homework.md

 Add timestamps to the User schema
-Add API level validations on Patch and signup post request Data Sanitization - Add API validations for each field
+Add API level validations on Patch and signup post request Data Sanitization - Add API validations for each field Install validator
+Explore the validator library functions and use validator functions for password, email and photoUrl